Opening Doors for Culinary Entrepreneurs

 Our Impact

-In our first year of operation, the 6888 Kitchen Incubator trained 47 entrepreneurs, supported over $336,000 in combined member revenue, and created 25+ jobs in the food sector.
+In 2025, the 6888 Kitchen Incubator served over 100 individuals, supported $720K in combined member revenue, and created 39 jobs in the food sector.

 In Revenue Generated By Members